 Do I have to be a US citizen to join Peace Corps Prep?

 While it is true that you must be a US citizen to join the Peace Corps itself, Peace Corps Prep is open to students of all nationalities.
 A Peace Corps Prep certificate says, “here is someone who cares about sustainable community development.”
 Please join us in that goal.

 I have my eye on a Humanitarian Engineering minor, or maybe the McBride Honors Program.
 Can I still participate in the Peace Corps Prep program too?

-Yes.
+Absolutely!
 All students in all degree programs are eligible.
-The Peace Corps Prep certificate is earned while simultaneously pursuing your chosen degree, minors, and other certificates.
-In fact, Peace Corps Prep is especially compatible with a Humanitarian Engineering minor (among others).
-While most Peace Corps Prep students are undergraduates, graduate students are also eligible for the program.
+The Peace Corps Prep certificate is earned while simultaneously pursuing your chosen degree, minors, other certificates — and even club activities.
+In fact, Peace Corps Prep is especially compatible with a Humanitarian Engineering or McBride Honors Program minor — particularly when combined with international experiences through those programs, or through student clubs like Hike for Help or Mines Without Borders.
+And while most Peace Corps Prep students are undergraduates, graduate students are also eligible for the program.

 I'm a senior.
 Is it too late for me to earn a Peace Corps Prep certificate?